-- ED 701 Foundations of School Psychology (3)

-- ED 623 Marriage and Family Therapy (3)

-- ED 624 Psychopathology (3)

-- ED 625 Testing and Assessment (3)

-- ED 629 Addictive Behaviors (3)

-- ED 704 Personality Assessment I (3)

-- ED 705 Neuropsychological Assessment I (3)

-- ED 720 Social/Cultural Foundations of Counseling and Education (3)

-- ED 721 Advanced Multicultural Perspectives (3)
+- CNSL 704 Personality Assessment I (3) - CNSL 705 Neuropsychological Assessment I (3) - CNSL 720 Social/Cultural Foundations of Counseling and Education (3) - CNSL 721 Advanced Multicultural Perspectives (3)

 Courses that may be credited toward foundation coursework in the Program will be reviewed during the admissions process.
 Such courses must have been taken at a regionally accredited institution with an earned grade of "B" at the graduate level (500 or above).
 These course(s) appear on the student's Program of Study indicating that the requirement and content for the identified course(s) are met.
 Credits granted to satisfy specific foundation course requirements do not appear on the Rivier University transcript.